Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 ```bash
    az network nsg rule delete -g $SPOKERG --nsg-name $APPGWNSG -n AllowHTTPInbound
 ```
-A few seconds after you delete the rule, you should no longer be able to access the website with the IP address on a browser **the optional steps end here**
+A few seconds after you delete the rule, you should no longer be able to access the website with the IP address on a **new** browser
+**the optional steps end here**

 ## Deploy the Ingress with HTTPS support